Examples of Prayers for Weddings, Funerals, Graduations, and Meals

 Here's an example of what to say in a prayer at the beginning or end of a worship or church service:

 Lord, it's amazing how much you love us.
 Thank you for bringing this group of people together.
 We are gathered here to seek guidance from you and learn what you'd have us learn to be able to better carry out your will and minister to each other.
 Please bless this time we have together and help us leave today refreshed and renewed in the confidence we have in your power and grace.
-In Jesus' name we pray these things, Amen.
+In Jesus' name we pray for these things, Amen.

 Wedding Prayer Example

-Father, we thank you for bringing two amazing people like ____ and ____ together in a commitment of love that has been modeled by the love that Christ has for the church.
+Father, we thank you for bringing two amazing people like ____ and ____ together in a commitment of love that has been modeled after the love that Christ has for the church.
 We pray that you bless this marriage and that you provide these two with the patience, support, and wisdom to carry out the vows they are publicly stating today.
 Help these two become an even stronger cord of three strands woven together with you.
 Help them draw close to you, so that they always remain close to each other in your plans for them.
 Amen.

 Graduation Commencement Prayer Example